LiskArchive/lisk-legacy-docs/setup/source.md

 ### Node version manager

-We recommend to use a Node version manager such as [NVM](https://github.com/creationix/nvm).
+We recommend using a Node version manager such as [NVM](https://github.com/creationix/nvm).
 NVM is a bash script that enables you to manage multiple active Node.js versions.

 1. Login as lisk user, that has been created in the first step: